Dehydrating foods at home can be a fun and rewarding skill.

 When you dehydrate your own foods, you will know for sure what goes into them - no chemical preservatives or fillers and more nutrition.

 Electric dehydrators save time and may seem a bit pricey, but in the longer term, are well worth the cost, based on my research for materials to build my own.
 I prefer the Excalibur.
-I tried another brand but it took longer and didn't have near the capacity as the Excalibur.
+(I tried another brand but it took longer and didn't have near the capacity of the Excalibur.)

-The more natural methods, like the sun and wind are, of course, less expensive but do take much more time for the drying process, not to mention trying to keep the bugs off the food and making sure the food is 99% moisture-free.
+There are more natural methods, like the sun and wind, of course, less expensive but do take much more time for the drying process, not to mention trying to keep the bugs off the food and making sure the food is 99% moisture-free.
 For storage purposes, the moisture content must be as low as possible.

 It's easy for one thing, and they take much less space than canned and bottled food.
 And how about your freezer?
 Is it big enough to hold all the vegetables or fruits you might grow in your garden?
 And if the electricity goes out for an extended time?
 Big problem.
 Well, we all know the freezer is not for long-term food storage (more than a year).